tldr-pages/tldr/pages/common/pio-org.md

 `pio org list`

-- Update the name, email and display name of an organization:
+- Update the name, email or display name of an organization:

 `pio org update --orgname {{new_orgname}} --email {{new_email}} --displayname {{new_displayname}} {{orgname}}`